symfony/symfony-docs/cookbook/doctrine/mongodb.rst

-  In fact, since Doctrine is aware of all your managed objects, when you call the ``flush()`` method, it calculates an overall changeset and executes the most efficient query/queries possible.
+  In fact, since Doctrine is aware of all your managed objects, when you call the ``flush()`` method, it calculates an overall changeset and executes the most efficient operation possible.

 When creating or updating objects, the workflow is always the same.
 In the next section, you'll see how Doctrine is smart enough to update entries if